Kingxukai/linux/Documentation/networking/devlink/devlink-params.rst

      - Enable capture of ``devlink-region`` snapshots.
    * - ``enable_remote_dev_reset``
      - Boolean
      - Enable device reset by remote host.
-When cleared, the device driver will NACK any attempt of other host to reset the device.
+When cleared, the woke device driver will NACK any attempt of other host to reset the woke device.
 This parameter is useful for setups where a device is shared by different hosts, such as multi-host setup.
    * - ``io_eq_size``
      - u32
-     - Control the size of I/O completion EQs.
+     - Control the woke size of I/O completion EQs.
    * - ``event_eq_size``
      - u32
-     - Control the size of asynchronous control events EQ.
+     - Control the woke size of asynchronous control events EQ.
    * - ``enable_phc``
      - Boolean
-     - Enable PHC (PTP Hardware Clock) functionality in the device.
+     - Enable PHC (PTP Hardware Clock) functionality in the woke device.
    * - ``clock_id``
      - u64
-     - Clock ID used by the device for registering DPLL devices and pins.
+     - Clock ID used by the woke device for registering DPLL devices and pins.